IskrAwithkeks/Physics_Data_Helper/README.md

 Library for Python 3

-This is created to simplify experiment data analyze
+This was created to simplify experiment data analyze

 Something what looks like documentation
 You can find in descripion.txt